Hass Avocado Tree

 Hass Avocado Tree Information and Care

-In Los Angeles and the San Fernando Valley California, young Hass avocado’s tree’s leaves can be damaged by the summer full sun.
-So plant them where they will receive morning Sun and afternoon Shade to protect from sun damage.
-Protect from cold winds in the winter.
-Near freezing temperature’s that can occur during winter nights can also damage the Hass avocado tree causing leaves to blacken and dry.
-Hass avocado does great by the coast in areas such as Malibu, Ventura, Santa Barbara, and San Diego where the ocean regulates the temperature.
+In Los Angeles and the San Fernando Valley California, young Hass Avocado tree leaves can be damaged by the full Summer sun.
+Therefore, plant where they will receive morning sun and afternoon shade to protect from sun damage.
+Protect from cold winds in the Winter because near freezing temperatures that occur during Winter nights can also damage the Hass Avocado tree.
+As a result, this will cause leaves to blacken and dry.
+The Hass Avocado does great by coastal areas such as Malibu, Ventura, Santa Barbara, and San Diego where the ocean regulates the temperature.

 Hass Avocado trees are also grown in areas such as Glendale, Burbank, Pasadena, Sherman Oaks, Encino, Tarzana, Reseda, Woodland Hills, West Hills, Calabasas, Agoura, Thousand Oaks, but their microclimate should be considered.

 Medium to large tropical evergreen with large green to dark green leaves, and white flowers grouped in inflorescences.
 The same flower will open as both female and male at different times of the day depending on if Type A or Type B cultivar.
 Avocados can self-pollinate depending on temperature, but most plant Type A (Hass) and Type B (Fuerte) to ensure cross-pollination.